ultraleap/UnrealPlugin/README.md

 Interaction objects can live anywhere in your scene, all that's needed is to attach the IEGrabComponent.
-In addition, for re-use, IEGrabComponents can easily be attached as part of a StaticMeshActor child blueprint.
+In addition, for re-use, IEGrabComponents can easily be attached as part of a blueprint derived from StaticMeshActor .
 The **GrabCube** above is an example of this.

 # Just add IEGrabComponent!